perkeep/perkeep/doc/environment-vars.md

 `CAMLI_FORCE_OSARCH` (bool)
   Used by make.go to force building an unrecommended OS/ARCH pair.

-`CAMLI_GOPHERJS_GOROOT` (string)
-: As gopherjs does not build with go tip, when make.go is run with go devel, CAMLI_GOPHERJS_GOROOT should be set to a Go 1.10 root so that gopherjs can be built with Go 1.10.
-Otherwise it defaults to $HOME/go1.10.

 `CAMLI_HELLO_ENABLED` (bool)
 : Whether to start the hello world app as well.
 Variable used only by devcam server.